 13. Understand the Natural Ebb and Flow of Recovery

 The biggest mistake: Freaking out when your results start to backslide

 When your progress starts to backslide after stroke, it could be a sign of regression.
 Regression, however, is very rare.
 Most often, backsliding during stroke recovery is simply party of the process.
 Stroke recovery goes up and down.
 It’s very normal to take two steps forward and one step back – or even five steps back.
 While it can be frustrating, trust that when you zoom out and look at the big picture, there’s always an upward pattern of growth.

 Stroke prevention is absolutely essential for stroke survivors since one stroke increases your risk of a second.
 To manage your risk of recurrent stroke, a good place to start is our stroke prevention guidelines where we lay the groundwork for how to prevent a stroke.

 15. Endlessly Experiment with Therapy Until You Find the ONE

 The biggest mistake: Settling for a mediocre rehabilitation regimen

-And if you follow all 13 of these steps, then you will have a great foundation to build an amazing recovery upon.
+Follow all 15 of these steps, and you will have a great foundation to build an amazing recovery upon.